Interpolating quasiregular power mappings: Quasiregular Interpolation

 \item if $|x|=e^{1/d}$ then the third component of $d\mathcal{Z}^{-1}(x)$ is $1$, so by Lemma \ref{lem:2}(i) we get that

 \end{itemize}

-In order to prove Theorem~\ref{thm:interp} it remains to deal with those discontinuities.
-But things have been set up so that this can be done nicely with a so-called burger map $\beta$, following \cite{BL19}.
-The points that need to be stuck back together are symmetric across the $\{x_3=0\}$ plane.
+In order to prove Theorem~\ref{thm:interp}, it remains to deal with the discontinuities of $g$ across the flaps $\mathcal{Z}(\frac{1}{d} F)$.
+To do this, we follow \cite{BL19} by introducing a map $\beta$ to ``close the gap'' between the images of points on opposite sides of these flaps.
+The image points that need to be stuck back together are symmetric across the $\{x_3=0\}$ plane.

 \begin{lemma} There exists a $9$-quasiconformal map

 from the complement of the unit ball $\overline{B(0,1)}$ to the complement of a disc, such that $\beta$ extends continuously to $\partial B(0,1)$ with